 - 4.26 When assessing the capacity of a site, it is acknowledged that not all of a site will be built on.
 Site areas are recorded in 'gross' hectares but in order to reflect the realities of development it is necessary to identify the 'net' development area.
 If a site were to be developed in real-life this developable area would need to exclude areas such as major distributor roads, community facilities (such as a new school or health centre), significant areas of open space and landscaping and green infrastructure.
-In general the greater the site area, the greater the area given over to supporting infrastructure. - 4.27 For the SHLAA the following assumptions on net developable area were used (in line with the approach taken from the draft GMSF strategic allocations): - Large Sites (100 hectares +): likely to have greater requirements for ancillary facilities/uses, for example schools, open space, roads therefore assume 70% of gross area; - Small Sites (less than 100 hectares): these are smaller in size therefore fewer infrastructure/service requirements assume 80% of gross area. - 4.28 As there are no large sites assessed in this SHLAA, the 80% assumption has been used for all sites which do not already have an identified capacity or where other identified constraints have determined a developable area. - 4.29 Having calculated the developable area, it is then necessary to estimate the potential development capacity of each site i.e. the number of dwellings the site could accommodate.
+In general the greater the site area, the greater the area given over to supporting infrastructure. - 4.27 For the SHLAA the following assumptions on net developable area were used (in line with the approach taken from the PfE strategic allocations): - Large Sites (100 hectares +): likely to have greater requirements for ancillary facilities/uses, for example schools, open space, roads therefore assume 70% of gross area; - Small Sites (less than 100 hectares): these are smaller in size therefore fewer infrastructure/service requirements - assume 80% of gross area. - 4.28 As there are no large sites assessed in this SHLAA, the 80% assumption has generally been used for all sites which do not already have an identified capacity or where other identified constraints have determined a developable area. - 4.29 Having calculated the developable area, it is then necessary to estimate the potential development capacity of each site i.e. the number of dwellings the site could accommodate.
 Many of the sites have been put forward with an indicative site capacity or this has already been established through the plan making or planning application process.
-Where detailed information from planning applications, masterplans or information provided from Call for Sites is available, that will be used to allocate dwelling yield to the appropriate timeframe. - 4.30 For other sites where there is no suggested capacity, the SHLAA has used the proposed density assumptions for different locations set out in the GMSF Publication Plan (Draft for Approval) published in October 2020 (adjusted for any individual site characteristics or physical constraints).
-Increasing residential densities is an essential element of the GMSF town centre strategy and new development should take advantage of high public transport connectivity in these areas.
+Where detailed information from planning applications, masterplans or information provided from Call for Sites is available, that will be used to allocate dwelling yield to the appropriate time-frame. - 4.30 For other sites where there is no suggested capacity, the SHLAA has used the proposed density assumptions for different locations set out in the PfE Publication Plan published in August 2021 (adjusted for any individual site characteristics or physical constraints).
+Increasing residential densities is an essential element of the PfE strategy and new development should take advantage of high public transport connectivity where applicable.
 The assumptions are set out in Table 4 overleaf.

-Table 4 GMSF 2020 Density Assumptions for New Housing
+Table 4 PfE 2021 Density Assumptions for New Housing

-Location (highest Minimum net reside net residential density (dwellings per hectare) density applies when site falls within more than one location) Within the location Within 400 metres Within 800 metres Designated centres: City Centre 200 120 70 Designated town centres 120 70 50 Other designated centres 70 50 35 Public transport sto ps: Main rail stations and Metrolink stops in the City Centre N/A 200 120 Other rail stations and Metrolink stops in large designated centres N/A 120 70 Other rail stations with a frequent service and all other Metrolink stops N/A 70 50 Areas within GMAL 6 and above 50 35 35 All other locations: minimum net residentia al density of 35 dwelling gs per hectare
+Location (highest Minimum net reside ntial density (dwelling gs per hectare) density applies when site falls within more than one location) Within the location Within 400 metres Within 800 metres Designated centres: City Centre 200 120 70 Designated town centres 120 70 50 Other designated centres 70 50 35 Public transport sto ps: Main rail stations and Metrolink stops in the City Centre N/A 200 120 Other rail stations and Metrolink stops in large designated centres N/A 120 70 Other rail stations with a frequent service and all other Metrolink stops N/A 70 50 Areas within GMAL 6 and above 50 35 35 All other locations: All other locations: minimum net residential density of 35 dwellings per hectare